On Tuesday, the 3rd of April, I was doing math in my…

 You may not want Search Engines to index your page because it contains duplicate content or because you do not want that page to show in search results.

-Put a Noindex meta tag in the HTML code of a page to prevent it from appearing in search engines.
+Add a Noindex meta tag to a page’s HTML to prevent it from appearing in search results.

 When search engine bots next search that page and see the tag, they remove it entirely from their search results, even if other sites link to it.